Cognitive Development: Moral Education for Adolescents Aged Fifteen to Eighteen Years

 .01.
 Identify and eventually improve/modify the aspects of movement and skill in a chosen activity

 .02.
-Explore and apply strategies to develop and refine efficient and safe movement skills
+Analyse, apply and evaluate strategies to develop and refine efficient and safe movement skills in familiar and new situations

 .03.
 Participate in a range of physical activities and increase awareness of the health benefits of a specific activity or movement

-.04 Suggest and organise participation opportunities in physical activity options for members of the adolescent community, e.g., activities at local community leisure centres and sport complex’s, activities in local bushland or seaside, ocean or river environments
+.04 Suggest and organise participation opportunities in physical activity options for members of the upper adolescent community (e.g., activities at local community leisure centres and sport complex’s, activities in local bushland or seaside, ocean or river environments) which can become lifelong practices

-.05 Explore the benefits of physical activity, research the types of activity that occur in the adolescent community and their impact on participants, and develop tools to help individuals in the adolescent community improve safe execution of a variety of movements as well as manage balance of time spent engaged in active and passive occupations
+.05 Explore and develop tools to help individuals in the adolescent community improve safe execution of a variety of movements as well as manage balance of time spent engaged in active and passive occupations

 .06 Explore how physical expression and movement may be linked to culture and society

-07 Plan, implement, and evaluate the effectiveness of physical expression and movement activities that have been modified to allow successful inclusion of all participants
+07 Plan, implement, and evaluate the effectiveness of physical expression and movement activities including those that have been modified to allow successful inclusion of all participants

-.08 Develop skills in collaboration, team leadership and decision making, and ethical behaviour
+.08 Develop and refine skills in collaboration, team leadership and decision making, and ethical behaviour

 + Materials and Activities